 Chicken salad is a versatile and easy to make dish that you can serve in so many ways: on a bed of leafy greens, in a wrap or sandwich, or with crackers for a quick snack.
-If you love chicken salad like me but want to up your chicken salad game, this recipe for cranberry chicken salad is just what you need!
+If you love chicken salad like me but want to up your chicken salad game, you have to try this easy recipe for cranberry chicken salad!

-This chicken salad starts with shredded chicken breast, lots of dried sweetened cranberries, plus celery and red onion for crunch.
+This recipe for chicken salad with cranberries starts with shredded chicken breast, lots of dried sweetened cranberries, plus celery and red onion for crunch.
 Then, the salad ingredients are tossed with a creamy mayo-based dressing that also includes a hint of grainy mustard and a splash of lemon to brighten the flavors.

 This chicken salad can be mixed up in only about 10 minutes, as long as you have your chicken prepped ahead.
 (And, this recipe is perfect if you have leftover dried cranberries - perhaps from making my recipe for brussels sprouts salad with cranberries?)